sameer0013/Tuberculosis-Detection/README.md

-1) If possible i recommend you to create a virtual environment on your local system as a VE has some own benfits like VMs( Virtual machines) are isolated from one another and have their own hardware,you can create a VE  using  python or also by using Anaconda in my case i use Anaconda you can read about it on anaconda website.
+1) If possible i recommend you to create a virtual environment on your local system as a VE has some own benfits like VMs( Virtual machines) are isolated from one another and have their own hardware,you can create a VE  using  python or by using Anaconda in my case i use Anaconda you can read about it on anaconda website.

 2) Now, working is start from here first Clone this repositary on your system by running the command on your systems Terminal.